MatyCZ/php-lemo-grid/README.md

-LemoGrid Module for Zend Framework 2
+LemoGrid Module for Laminas
 ========

-The LemoGrid module provides building of data grids similar to Zend Form quickly and easily for many platforms.
+The LemoGrid module provides building of data grids similar to Laminas Form quickly and easily for many platforms.

 #### Supported plaforms